o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 1.  **Context menu icon**

    (Optional) The card's context menu opens when users choose this icon.
-The context menu can also be opened by right\-clicking the card header with a mouse.
+The context menu can also be opened by right-clicking the card header with a mouse.

 1.  **Card content widget**